li6in9muyou/undr-dstt/README.md

 # Input/Ouput design

 My system may not need an I/O scheme.
-[A paper](https://doi.org/10.1016/j.cor.2020.105046) I found measures system throughput which implies that all AGVs just delivers package endlessly and packages arrive constantly.
+[A dynamic path planning approach for dense, large, grid-based automated guided vehicle systems](https://doi.org/10.1016/j.cor.2020.105046) system throughput which implies that all AGVs just delivers package endlessly and packages arrive constantly hence no I/O scheme is required.
+However, throughput benchmark alone does not meet system requirements.

+# notes

+## map abstractions

+what is a job?

+tuple(arrival_time, from, to)

+what is a map?

+- empty tile
+- wall